bassagan/etl-testing-fwk/tests/e2e/ALLURE_README.md

 * Generate and view Allure reports
 * Add history to Allure reports

-## Table of Contents

-## Exercise 3 Checklist
-Use this checklist to ensure you've completed all the necessary steps:
-- [ ] Install Allure command-line tool
-- [ ] Add allure-pytest to requirements.txt
-- [ ] Install updated requirements
-- [ ] Add Allure decorators to test class and method
-- [ ] Add Allure steps to test method
-- [ ] Generate and view Allure report locally
-- [ ] Set up Allure history
-- [ ] Generate and view report with history locally
-- [ ] Configure buildspec.yml for Allure report generation and publication in AWS

 ## Prerequisites
 Before you begin, make sure you have completed Exercise 2 and have the following:
 - At least one test case and its fixtures